emilkowalski/vaul/README.md

 `defaultOpen`: Opened by default, still reacts to `open` state changes.

+`snapToSequentialPoint`: Disabled velocity based swiping for snap points.
+This means that a snap point won't be skipped even if the velocity is high enough.
+Useful if each snap point in a drawer is equally important.

 `[data-vaul-no-drag]`: When interacting with an element with this data attribute, the drawer won't be dragged.

 ### Controlled Drawer